shawn-nyk/tp/docs/DeveloperGuide.md

 2. The `EditCommandParser` then identifies the item type, which is profile item and returns the `EditProfileCommandParser`.
-3. The `EditProfileCommandParser` then parses for the index and fields to be edited and returns a `EditProfileCommand` containing a editedProfileItem.
+3. The `EditProfileCommandParser` then parses for the index and fields to be edited and returns a `EditProfileCommand` containing a editProfileItemDescriptor.
 The following sequence diagram depicts how the `EditProfileCommand` works:

 ![ExecuteEditMeCommand](images/ExecuteEditMeCommand.png)

-4. The `EditProfileCommand` is executed by `LogicManager` which retrieves the targeted `profileItemToEdit` from the `lastShownList` and updates the model with the `editedProfileItem` associated with the `EditProfileCommand`.
+4. The `EditProfileCommand` is executed by `LogicManager` which retrieves the targeted `profileItemToEdit` from the `lastShownList` *(which contains the profile items the user is able to see)* and updates the model with the `editedProfileItem` associated with the `EditProfileCommand`.
 5. CommandResult is return to indicate a successful operation.

 #### Design considerations